Dr Marco Saponaro PhD

 Biography

 After his postdoc in London he decided to move to Birmingham to establish his own lab after being awarded a Birmingham Fellowship.
-Main focus of his lab is to continue to characterise how transcription-associated factors promote RNA Pol II transcription and how their role is fundamental to preserve genome stability.
+The lab focuses on the characterising how transcription-associated factors promote RNA Pol II transcription and how their role is fundamental to preserve genome stability.
 He has also a clear interest in understanding the impact of the deregulation of transcription-associated factors in human health (in particular in cancer) and in identifying approaches to exploit these conditions for therapeutic purposes.

 Teaching